rahulkhandait-sde/Wanderlust/README.md

 1. Clone the repository: `git clone https://github.com/rahulkhandait-sde/Wanderlust.git`
 2. Install dependencies: `npm install`
-3. Start the development server: `npm start`
+3. Start the development server: `nodemon app.js`

 ## Contributing 🤝

 We welcome contributions from the community!
-For detailed information on how to contribute code, fixes, or features, please refer to our dedicated contribution guidelines file: CONTRIBUTING.md
+For detailed information on how to contribute code, fixes, or features, please refer to our dedicated contribution guidelines file: [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License 📝